slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On entrepreneurship

 <!--
+> *"Starting a company is like jumping off a cliff and assembling the plane on the way down."
+-- Reid Hoffman*

 - Ownership is the only thing.
 Never give a single share a unless you absolutely have to.
 -->